 European Visit Highlights FHWA Adaptation Research for Climate Change

-Visit http://www.fhwa.dot.gov/research/resources/fehrl7.cfm to read more about this event.
+Visit https://www.fhwa.dot.gov/research/resources/fehrl7.cfm to read more about this event.

-coordination and collaboration efforts, contact Debra Elston, (202) 493-3181, email@example.com.
+For more information about international research coordination and collaboration efforts, contact Debra Elston, (202) 493-3181, email@example.com.

 EAR Program Explores Dynamic Ridesharing in Three Cities

 Despite the success of dynamic ridesharing, sometimes called "slugging" or "casual carpooling," in several U.S. cities, it has been understudied by academics and transportation professionals.
 FHWA's Exploratory Advanced Research (EAR) Program is exploring how slugging works.
 The EAR Program is supporting qualitative research by assembling focus group participants from those who slug or casual carpool to work in three cities-Washington, DC, Houston, TX, and San Francisco, CA-to gain first-hand knowledge from both the drivers and riders about their experiences, practices, satisfaction, suggestions, and decisions to participate in slugging.
 The researchers will be developing a report summarizing the results of each of the focus groups as well as the lessons learned.
 In November and December 2010, the EAR Program supported a team consisting of transportation professionals, academic faculty, and business entrepreneurs who visited informal carpool lines (also called slug-lines or casual carpool lines) in the three cities to observe "sluggers" and compare practices.
 The team also met with private ride-match providers, regional planners, carpool participants, and transportation planners and engineers.
 The report from the scan team and focus groups will be available upon completion on the EAR Web page at https://www.fhwa.dot.gov/advancedresearch/.